nickhamlin/blog/content/dnd/gribbetts.md

 Welcome to Waterdeep, the sprawling metropolis leaned up against the edge of the Sword Coast.
 Whether true, apocryphal, or outright myth, the stories one could tell about this city are many, but our particular adventure begins in the aftermath of the Great Fire.

-[*Tempo builds*]
+[*Tempo builds - hit at 0:35*]

-Long had tensions simmered before the clash between the Shipwrights Association and the Guild of Theives, Tricksters, and Beggars, two rival factions vying for political control, boiled over into full-blown warfare.
-Ostensibly a trade group for the craftsman building and maintaining the multitude of watercraft that ply the seas just offshore, the Shipwrights had in fact been guarding a more sinister role: the public front for the Artificer's Cult.
+Long had tensions simmered before the clash between the Shipwrights Association and the Guild of Thieves, two rival factions vying for de facto political control, boiled over into full-blown warfare.
+Ostensibly a trade group for those responsible for building and maintaining the multitude of watercraft that ply the seas just offshore, the Shipwrights had in fact been guarding a more sinister secret identity as the public front for the Artificer's Cult.

-[*Lands on phrase*]
+[*Lands on phrase -  1:03*]

-The artificers, a shadowy organization whose unique skills blur the lines of magic and engineering, had attempted to finally eliminate their primary opposition, the Guild of Thieves.
+The artificers, a shadowy organization whose unique skills blur the lines of magic and engineering, had attempted to finally eliminate the Guild of Thieves, their primary opposition.
 Unfortunately for the artificers, thieves are in the business of knowing things befor they happen, and the Guild was well prepared for the artificers assault.
-The fighting came to a head at the cult's headquarters: the house of the artificers, during which the their secret weapon, a captive black dragon, escaped its confines and laid indiscriminate waste to everything in reach of its fiery breath, leaving swaths of the city in smoldering ruin before winging off beyond the horizon.
+The fighting came to a head at the cult's headquarters: the house of the artificers, during which their secret weapon, a captive black dragon, escaped its confines and laid indiscriminate waste to everything in reach of its fiery breath, leaving swaths of the city in smoldering ruin before winging off beyond the horizon.

 In the wake of the Fire, large portions of the population find themselves without shelter and have relied on the benevolence of the Waterdavian philanthopic community to rebuild their lives.
 Like most people in this city, it's hard to know if these wealthy donors actually mean well or if their generosity is simply a means to some more pragmatic end, but regardless, their donations have truly helped stablize the lives of many.
-And, with the artificers cult no longer a factor, things have slowly begun to return to normal, if such a thing exists in Waterdeep.
+And, with the Artificers cult no longer a factor, things have slowly begun to return to normal, if such a thing exists in Waterdeep.

 We begin in one of the buildings that survived the fire: The Truculent Toad Home for Day Laborers.
 In this divey mildew-riddled hulk, travelers to Waterdeep come in search of a cheap bed and a days wages performing all manner of odd jobs for all manner of employers, who post bulletins on the walls, shout opportunities in from the street, or, ask the management to "send over a few folks".
 Today, you're those folks.

-Your attempts to find work in this city and odd jobs you've been doing during your time living at the Toad have brought you to the attention of the Beggar King, Janos Meer.
+Your attempts to find work in this city and odd jobs you've been doing during your time living at the Toad have brought you to the attention of the head of the Guild of Thieves: The Beggar King himself - Janos Meer.
 This morning, you each found a card with his mark outside your lodging rooms.
 There was no other message.
 None is needed.
-You are summoned to the Beggar Court.
+You are summoned to the Beggars' Court.

+Deep in the sprawling alleys and winding streets of the city, thieves and beggars ply and prepare their trades under the watchful eye of the Beggar King.

+[*Hit at 3:26 - when first incarnation of final phrase starts*]

-Deep in the sprawling tunnels and sewers beneath the city’s streets, thieves and beggars ply and prepare their trades under the watchful eye of the Beggar King.
-At least this is usually the case - Janos normally cuts a conspicuous figure from the wide-open doors of his shambling offices.
-But today, the four of you arrive to find those doors closed fast, and the ground floor of his operation almost abandoned.
+At least this is usually the case - Janos normally cuts a conspicuous figure from the wide-open doors of his shambling office.
+But today, the five of you arrive to find those doors closed fast, and the ground floor of his operation almost abandoned.

 You've seen each other passing through the main dining room and hallways at the Toad, but haven't done more than exchange pleasantries, much less names.
-You're a motley bunch: a  reptilian figure with a sonorous voice who looks to have a bit of dragon in their ancestry, a burly dwarf with a thousand-yard stare and a quiet streak to match, a older man who keeps trying to start conversations with passing stray cats, and a woman with a reddish complexion and a fiery glint in her eye.
+You're a motley bunch: a half-elf who might have a bit of dragon in their ancestry, a woman with a bluish complexion and hands wrapped for a fight, and a shady-looking trio: a feather-covered avian figure, a halfling in a pirate hat, and a human with a thousand-yard stare.

 [*Pause timing here if needed*]

-So you wait, and to pass the time, you introduce yourselves:
+So you wait on the steps outside Meer's office, and to pass the time, you introduce yourselves to each other:

 ## Post-intro additional narration